Clovis Police Department delivers a new

 “Even though our dispatchers are super-fast and do great work, depending on how busy they are, it can take a minute and a half to two minutes to get that information out to the officers in the field,” says Munro.
 “Live911 has been a game-changer to be honest with you.”

-We’ve never had the opportunity in my 22 years to listen in the car to 911 calls live as they come in, this has significantly reduced our response times and provided a lot more details about the incident.”- Capt.
+We’ve never had the opportunity in my 22 years to listen in the car to 911 calls live as they come in, this has significantly reduced our response times and provided a lot more details about the incident.”- Lt.
 Jim Munro, Clovis Police Department

 First responders receive vital information in real time